Outlander101/aaos-vsock-streamer/README.md

 1. Add the `meta-render` layer from `AGL_Cluster/meta-render` to your Yocto build.
 2. Enable the service in your `local.conf` (see `AGL_Cluster/local.conf.sample`).
 3. Boot the AGL VM.
-The `vsock-rtsp-fram-bridge` daemon will automatically start on boot and listen on `rtsp://127.0.0.1:8554/test`.
+The `vsock-mirror-bridge` daemon will automatically start on boot and listen on `rtsp://127.0.0.1:8554/test`.

 ---